No. The winning candidate will stand for their own party as normal. Think of the primary as taking the guesswork out of

 By giving people the opportunity to unite behind a single opposition candidate whom they have chosen, the South Devon Primary will in fact enhance democracy, offering a genuine chance for change for the first time in a century.

 The local Conservative MP made the following statement for an article about the South Devon Primary in www.SouthHams.com: “It is disappointing to see a group of people attempting to restrict democracy across South Devon by denying residents a wide field of candidates.
 While I applaud anyone for getting more involved in the democratic process, I think this campaign might be at odds with the wants and needs of South Devon residents."

 We are in communication with the local opposition parties, and fully expect them to participate.
 We have made it easy by not asking for any commitment from them - just for their candidate to attend the Q&A sessions.
-We believe the opposition parties see this as a major opportunity to interact with large numbers of people gathered together to hear what each candidate stands for.
+We think the opposition parties see this as a major opportunity to interact with large numbers of people gathered together to hear what each candidate stands for.
 We have now fully committed to proceeding with the Primary as a ground-up voter-led initiative - rather than something driven by the parties.
 Town hall dates are now all booked for the spring and we'll be publishing them soon.
-There has been a huge level of interest so far, and the more people that get involved, the keener the parties will be to participate.
+There has been a huge level of interest in the Primary so far.

 We are not expecting this scenario to arise.
 With the country facing incredibly tough times, South Devon Primary will be a very valuable forum for the candidates to hear about the issues that matter to people across the constituency.
-The Primary will give opposition parties will have a fantastic opportunity to get their message across well ahead of the election, and we expect candidates to be keen to engage.
+The Primary will give opposition parties a fantastic opportunity to get their message across well ahead of the election, and we expect candidates to be keen to engage.